-Music plays a significant role in connecting families and groups of people, even during this time of being socially distanced from one another.
+Music plays a significant role in connecting families and groups of people.
 Enjoy these activities and videos put together for children and families to enjoy music at home.
 There are also resources below designed to encourage student musicians to continue their musical development.
 Have fun making music!

 Discovering Summer through the Eyes of Composers